Collaborative Edge-to-Server Inference for Vision-Language Models: Entropy-Aware Retransmission (EAR)

 We measure inference uncertainty using three metrics: 1) Shannon entropy, 2) min-entropy, and 3) probability margin, each associated with its own threshold.
 The Shannon entropy, a widely used metric for quantifying uncertainty~\cite{Shannon1948mathematical}, is defined as

-where $\mathcal{Y}$ denotes the set of all possible output tokens.
 A high Shannon entropy indicates that the input sequence $\{\mathbf{x}, \mathbf{s}, \mathbf{y}_{<t}\}$ is challenging for VLM inference, implying lower confidence in the generated response.
-Therefore, if $ G_{\text{avg}} \geq \eta$, the server requests a detailed local image to refine the inference result.
+Therefore, if $ G_{s} \geq \eta_s$, the server requests a detailed local image to refine the inference result.

 The min-entropy provides a conservative measure of uncertainty~\cite{Konig2009operational,Kim2021on} and is defined as